uzh/helmchen-spark/README.md

 The open stack dymamic inventory code presented here is adapted from: https://github.com/lukaspustina/dynamic-inventory-for-ansible-with-openstack

-Currently, Spark and Jupyterhub are controlled as services via `supervisord` while standard scripts are used for Hadoop daemons.
+Currently, `Spark` and `Jupyterhub` are controlled as services via `supervisord` while standard scripts are used for Hadoop daemons.

 ## Preamble

-- Create a "management" host from which to run ansible in your OpenStack dashboard and associate a floating IP to is so that you can `ssh` in to it.
+- Create a "management" host from which to run ansible in your OpenStack dashboard
 - `ssh` to the machine you just created.
 - Install the pre-requisites:
 ```